IamDiesel/Home_Assistant_Valetudo_SSL_Reverse_Proxy/README.md

 ## iOS: Homeassistant Companion App
 Copy rootCA.pem to your phone
 Go to files and click on rootCA.pem.
 Load profile.
 Go to settings.
 Right under the user select profile and install it.
-Search vor certificates and enable the newly installed certificate
+Search for certificates and enable the newly installed certificate
 Next, configure Homeassistant Companion App as follows
 <img width="241" height="539" alt="image" src="https://github.com/user-attachments/assets/289228d8-da31-491b-b031-5cf65e7902a0" />